OpenVoiceOS/ovos-technical-manual/docs/bus_service.md

 An index of all bus messages emitted or listened too by all the OVOS repositories can be found at [https://openvoiceos.github.io/message_spec](https://openvoiceos.github.io/message_spec/)

+## Session

+**NEW** in `ovos-core` version **0.0.8**

+The `message.context` may contain anything, but a special key is the `"session"`

+A Session contains per-request preferences and state data, external clients such as [voice satellites](https://jarbashivemind.github.io/HiveMind-community-docs/07_voicesat/) have their own session

+the Session can be used to select user preferences or resume previous conversations by restoring skill state

+`ovos-core` always uses the reserved `"session_id": "default"`, and will fully manage the state of the default Session, individual clients are supposed to manage their own session and might ignore updates coming from `ovos-core`

+Things included in a Session

+- list of active skills (able to converse)
+- list of intent contexts (follow up questions)
+- utterance state (get_response vs regular utterance)
+- language
+- tts / stt preferences (eg, voice)
+- intent pipeline to be used
+- site_id

+By default these values are populated from `mycroft.conf`, skills have some "magic variables" that also reflect the session, such as `self.lang`

+It is up to individual skills to manage session, see the [parrot skill](https://github.com/OpenVoiceOS/skill-ovos-parrot/) for an example.

+> **WARNING** skills that are not session aware may keep a shared state behave weirdly with voice satellites

+[Transformers](https://openvoiceos.github.io/ovos-technical-manual/core/#utterance-transformers) may modify the Session, for example to inject intent context

 ## Message Targeting

 ovos-core uses the message `context` to add metadata about the messages themselves, where do they come from and what are they intended for.